Q79 (New York City bus): Partial restoration

 On January 7, 2013, weekday service along the Q79 route was restored with the extension of alternate Q36 trips from Jamaica Avenue to Little Neck along Little Neck Parkway.
 This extension also gave the Little Neck Parkway corridor a one-seat ride to the subway at the Jamaica–179th Street station, and the 169th Street station on Hillside Avenue.
 Q36 buses to the LIRR station in Little Neck were scheduled every 30 minutes, as opposed to connecting with every LIRR train due to the LIRR's erratic schedule, and to ensure reliability along the route.
 This change was made as part of the MTA's Service Enhancement Plan, which was released in July 2012, and was intended to restore network coverage.
+Starting in June 2025, all weekday and weekend Q36 buses run along Little Neck Parkway.